-Top 10 Best Smoking Gifts for Christmas 2017
+Top 10 Best Smoking Gifts for Valentine’s Day 2018

 Nicotine-Based Smoking Gifts

 People who enjoy nicotine fall into this category of smoking gifts.
 These items are sure to be a hit with the nicotine user in your life.
-Whether you’re purchasing a gift for a birthday, Christmas, or some other occasion, any of these babies will hit the mark.
+Whether you’re purchasing a gift for a birthday, Valentine’s Day, or some other occasion, any of these babies will hit the mark.

 1. Best Vaping Mod Smoking Gift: SMOK T-PRIV Mod Kit